Niklus/html-css-notes/readme.md

 - A decorative image is an image used for the sole purpose of aesthetics and design on a page.
 These require an empty alt text alt="".
 - Informative images are images that add value to a web page.
 These require descriptive alt text.
 - You should always provide an alt attribute (whether that's an empty string or an actual alternative text).

+## CSS

+- CSS stands for Cascading Style Sheets.
+- CSS is used to style and design the content you wrote in HTML.
+- So, CSS goes hand-in-hand with HTML.
+However, it's important to note that:
+  - HTML is used for the content.
+  - CSS is used for styling.
+- The style tags are used in this course's lessons to display short HTML + CSS code combined.
+- A CSS selector is used to find the elements in a webpage that will receive a set of styles.
+- The CSS syntax is made up of 2 main elements:
+  1. A CSS selector (for example, h1)
+  2. A set of declarations that will be applied for this selector (the code between the curly braces).
+- A declaration can be broken down into two parts:
+  1. CSS property (for example, color).
+  2. Value (for example, red).
+- A CSS Comment /_ comment here _/ is ignored by the browser.

+## Font Weight

+- font-weight: bold makes a text represented in bold without affecting its semantic meaning.
+- font-weight: normal makes a text represented in normal font weight (not bold).
+- The strong element should not be used to make an element styled in bold.
+It should only be used to convey semantic meaning.
+A strong element can be rendered without bold font by adjusting its font-weight.

+## The Cascade

+The cascade is a set of rules defined by CSS that dictates which declaration is chosen when an element has the same property (but potentially with different values).

+- The last encountered property will overwrite a previously specified property.
+- Later, we'll learn about specificity, which affects how properties are overwritten.
+- You can usually access DevTools by right-clicking anywhere on the page and selecting the Inspect or Inspect element option.

+## User-Agent Stylesheet

+- A user-agent stylesheet refers to a stylesheet provided by your browser.
+- User-agent styles have the lowest priority in the cascade.
+Any CSS code you write will always overwrite the user-agent's styles.
+- Every browser has a CSS file (user-agent stylesheet) that is always included first.
+Your CSS code comes after this.
+You never have to write the styles that are provided by the user-agent.
+- User-agent styles are meant as a "default" stylesheet.
+Any CSS code you write will then overwrite it.

+## CSS Inheritance

+- Many CSS properties (but not all of them) are inherited.
+This means the CSS property will affect the child elements (as long as we do not overwrite it).
+- When a CSS property value is passed from a parent to a child during inheritance, we call that value a computed value.

+## font-size property

+- The font-size CSS property is used to set the size of the font used on the current element.
+- The font-size property is inherited.
+- On the web, a pixel's size is not standardized.
+A pixel might be larger or smaller than on other displays.
+This is usually not an issue with the way we write responsive CSS.
+- The page's default font-size is 16px.

+## Block vs Inline Elements

+- Block elements stretch and take up the entire line.
+- Inline elements take up as much space as their content and do not stretch the entire line.
+This means they go within other content without "jumping" on a new line.
+- By default, all HTML elements are set to display: inline.
+Then, the user-agent stylesheet will set specific elements to have a display: block.
+- These elements have a display: block: p, ul, ol, li, h1-h6, div.